 At Antonoplos & Associates, we are dedicated to helping our clients navigate the complexities of probate administration process in the District of Columbia Probate Court, Maryland Orphans Court, and Common Wealth of Virginia.
-DC probate law can be complex and difficult to understand.
+Estate administration and DC probate law can be complex and difficult to understand.
 We recognize that the passing of a loved one is a difficult time for the decedent’s family, and want to make the process as simple as possible.
-To make matters worse, DC probate law has evolved over the years so that different versions of the DC probate law apply depending on when the decedent passed away.
-This makes understanding DC probate law even more complex when working with the assets of the trust.
-At Antonoplos & Associates, our probate attorneys have experience probating complex probate estates over the past 30 years.
-Although the probate administration and trust administration process takes at least six months to complete because of statutory requirements, delays caused by an inexperienced lawyer may add years and cost to the process.
+Even if there is a revocable living trust DC probate law can be complicated.
+To make matters worse, DC probate law has evolved over the years so that different versions of the DC probate law apply depending on when the decedent passed away which causes a number of legal issues.
+This makes understanding DC probate law even more complex for estate administration attorneys when working with the assets of the trust.
+At Antonoplos & Associates, our trusts and estates attorneys have experience probating complex probate estates over the past 30 years.
+In addition, our probate attorneys have extensive knowledge with Although the probate administration and trust administration process takes at least six months to complete because of statutory requirements, delays caused by an inexperienced administration attorney may add years and cost to the process.
 Only an experienced attorney can cut out costly delays and errors that could lead to unnecessarily prolonging the probate period.
 Antonoplos & Associates represents clients in probate administration in the District of Columbia, State of Maryland, and Commonwealth of Virginia.

 Let Us Help With The Probate Administration Process

 - Probate Petitions and Supporting Documents

 - Suits for Accounting and Auditor Master Review

 - Litigation of Disputes Among Beneficiaries

 - Litigation of Disputes Between Beneficiaries and Estate Fiduciaries